Net worth: Governments

 Balance sheets that include all assets and liabilities can also be constructed for governments.
 Compared with government debt, a government's net worth is an alternative measure of the government's financial strength.
 Most governments utilize an accrual-based accounting system in order to provide a transparent picture of government operational costs.
 Other governments may utilize cash accounting in order to better foresee future fiscal events.
 The accrual-based system is more effective, however, when dealing with the overall transparency of a government's spending.
 Massive governmental organizations rely on consistent and effective accounting in order to identify total net worth.

 Countries

-A country's net worth is calculated as the sum of the net worth of all companies and individuals resident in this country, plus the government's net worth.
-As for the United States, this measure is referred to as the financial position, and totalled $123.8 trillion as of 2014.
+A country's net worth is calculated as the sum of the net worth of all companies and individuals resident in that country, plus the government's net worth.
+For the United States, this measure is referred to as the financial position, and totalled $123.8 trillion as of 2014.